sakachin2/XE/xeREADME_en.txt

   (Windows)

-  ．Create WorkDirectory, default is c:\xe_wd, avoid default value when c:\ is protected.
+  .
+Create WorkDirectory, default is c:\xe_wd, avoid default value when c:\ is protected.
     e.g)  "mkdir d:\xe_wd"

-  ．Put zip file in the WorkDirectory, then unzip it.
+  .
+Put zip file in the WorkDirectory, then unzip it.
-      copy xehosts etc. from sample\data to the WorkDirectory if you use those function.
+      Copy xehosts etc. from sample\data to the WorkDirectory if you use those function.
       Put dummy file consist of one comment line(starting by "#" when you do not use the function.

   .
 Put executable binary on PATH environment valiable.
       Windows10 case:ControlPanel-->System and Security-->System-->Advanced Setting-->EnvironmentVariable:PATH

   .
 Set WorkDirectory to environment variable xe.
       Or, prepare .bat file
       e.g) xe.bat